 Write a business computer program solution from its specification-design.

-Identify customer needs, design and implement a computer solution to the business problem.
+Identify customer needs, design and implement a computer solution to a business problem.

 At the end of the program, the Systems Support graduate will be able to: